 More Tourist Information

 Originally a Viking settlement, Stornoway developed around its well sheltered natural harbour.
 Today the harbour hosts a fishing fleet, a small marina and three larger piers for commercial traffic.

 Parts of the town centre have been pedestrianised and provide good access to an interesting range of shops and restaurants.
 Other places to visit within easy reach are The Shawbost Folk Museum, and Callanish Standing Stones.

 The islands provide the perfect haven for a range of wildlife.
 At the coast, you may catch a glimpse of whales or dolphins, or find seals in the harbours and on the beaches.
 Inland, ospreys, golden eagles and sea eagles can be spotted.

 The world-renowned Harris Tweed brand has been woven in the same manner for over a hundred years, by hand in individual loom sheds on the islands.

 Foodies will love the fresh seafood – and its far-famed Stornoway Black Pudding.

 Not everywhere is open on Sundays on the islands so do check locally to help plan your trip.

 The island’s main tourist information can be found in Stornoway town centre and the airport information desk offers local advice, maps and leaflets.
-Or go online at www.visithebrides.com or www.visitscotland.com.
+More information can be found at Visit Outer Hebrides or VisitScotland.com.